 Few studies have considered partitioning evapotranspiration based on hydrological concepts using widely available long-term hydrological observations, which could in principle provide reliable methods to estimate E_t/E .
 Gerrits et al. (2009) estimated monthly and (upscaled) annual transpiration based on precipitation, interception, soil moisture, and the aridity index.
-They 60 estimated E_t/E by modeling interception (which includes topsoil evaporation) as a daily threshold process (threshold is the interception storage capacity) and used rainfall distributions to upscale it to the monthly and then annual interception.
+They estimated E_t/E by modeling interception (which includes topsoil evaporation) as a daily threshold process (threshold is the interception storage capacity) and used rainfall distributions to upscale it to the monthly and then annual interception.
 Transpiration was modeled as a monthly threshold process based on net rainfall (precipitation minus interception), with the threshold being the soil moisture storage estimated based on a hydrological model, and upscaled it to annual transpiration via a rainfall distribution.
-E_t/E is then calculated by assuming evapotranspiration is interception plus transpiration, since topsoil 65 evaporation is included in interception, and deeper soil and open water evaporation are neglected.
+E_t/E is then calculated by assuming evapotranspiration is interception plus transpiration, since topsoil evaporation is included in interception, and deeper soil and open water evaporation are neglected.
 Mianabadi et al. (2019)

 extended their approach and applied it globally.
 In this study, we propose a new method to partition evapotranspiration based on the Generalized Proportionality Hypothesis (GPH) using long-term hydrological observations.
-The GPH was initially used by the United States Soil Conservation Service (SCS) for runoff calculation (USDA SCS, 1985), and was afterwards generalized by Ponce and Shetty (1995a, 1995b).
-Wang and Tang (2014) provided a comprehensive discussion of the use of 70 GPH and noted its connection to various models, including the "abcd" model, the SCS direct runoff model, and the Budyko-type models.
+The GPH was initially used by the United States Soil Conservation Service (SCS) for runoff calculation (USDA SCS, 1985) and was afterwards generalized by Ponce and Shetty (1995a, b).
+Wang and Tang (2014) provided a comprehensive discussion of the use of GPH and noted its connection to various models, including the "abcd" model, the SCS direct runoff model, and the Budyko-type models.
 The GPH partitions water fluxes into their components and has been implemented as a two-stage partitioning.
-The first stage partitions precipitation into soil wetting and surface runoff; the second stage partitions soil wetting into baseflow and evaporation (Ponce and Shetty, 1995a, 1995b; Tang and Wang, 2017).
-We follow an approach based on the GPH 75 partitioning of soil wetting to estimate catchment E_t/E based on hydrological observations.
+The first stage partitions precipitation into soil wetting and surface runoff; the second stage partitions soil wetting into baseflow and evaporation (Ponce and Shetty, 1995a, b; Tang and Wang, 2017).
+We follow an approach based on the GPH partitioning of soil wetting to estimate catchment E_t/E based on hydrological observations.
 Due to the wider availability of hydrological observations compared to the observations required for the techniques previously mentioned, this method has a wide potential for application in gauged watersheds across the globe.

-The objectives of our study are: 1) to develop a new method to estimate E_t/E at the catchment scale based on long-term 80 hydrological observations, 2) to test the method and evaluate its robustness to different data products using watersheds with different vegetation types, 3) to find E_t/P (transpiration/precipitation) ratios based on E_t/E and to compare this to previous studies, and 4) to understand the effect of hydrological and environmental conditions on both E_t/E and E_t/P .
+The objectives of our study are: 1) to develop a new method to estimate E_t/E at the catchment scale based on long-term hydrological observations, 2) to test the method and evaluate its robustness to different data products using watersheds with different vegetation types, 3) to find E_t/P (transpiration/precipitation) ratios based on E_t/E and to compare this to previous studies, and 4) to understand the effect of hydrological and environmental conditions on both E_t/E and E_t/P .
 The paper is organized as follows.
-Section 2 describes the newly developed method.
-Section 3 describes datasets used.
-Section 4 presents results from the new method and compares them with E_t/E estimates from other studies.
+Section 2 describes the newly developed method and the datasets used.
+Section 3 investigates the differences in E_p data products, and the use of a rescaled E_p for E_t/E estimation.
+Section 4 presents the results from the new method.
 Section 5 discusses the results and investigates their dependence on hydrological and environmental factors.
 Section 6 provides an insight into the variation of some existing partitioning methods.
 Section 7 summarizes our conclusions.